XXzE3/Taxi-revenue-analysis/README.md

-# Optimizing Revenue and Driver Retention in the Taxi Industry: A Data-Driven Analysis of Payment Methods, Fare Pricing, and Revenue Forecasting
+# Optimizing Revenue and Driver Retention in the Taxi Industry: A Data-Driven Analysis of Payment Methods, Fare Pricing, and Tip Amounts

 ## Introduction
 In the highly competitive rental taxi sector, optimizing revenue and ensuring driver satisfaction are crucial for sustained growth and long-term success.
 With the increasing reliance on data-driven decision-making, understanding the factors influencing fare pricing and revenue generation has become essential.
 This research aims to uncover actionable insights by analyzing the impact of different payment methods on fare amounts, and developing predictive models to estimate fare prices and driver tips.